sqmk/Pushy/README.md

   ->setDeviceName('droid2');
 ```

-With a user, you can send a message.
+After creating a user, you have enough to start creating a message.

 ```php
 // Instantiate a message object with a message body